 Seriously.
 I’m not kidding.
 DO IT.
 And do NOT feel one bit guilty about it.
 80% of teachers do not use all of their sick days because they feel guilty about it.
 (Okay, I made that up.
 But it’s probably at least that much!
 I have always been the type myself to avoid calling in sick at all lengths possible.
 But sometimes, you really NEED to.

 You have sick days for a reason… to be used.
 A burned out teacher is NOT a healthy and happy teacher.
 It’s perfectly fine to take a day to rejuvenate and come back refreshed, so you can feel better.
 This will make you a better teacher for your students!
-So take a day to relax and recover from the stress, and come back ready to have some FUN with your students before the summer (and possibly take on some of the fun art projects mentioned above!)
+So at the end of the school year take a day to relax and recover from the stress, and come back ready to have some FUN with your students before the summer (and possibly take on some of the fun art projects mentioned above!)

-To help ease your stress a little in taking your “mental health day” before the summer begins, I have a free set of sub plan mini lessons that are ready to go!
+To help ease your stress a little in taking your “mental health day” before the summer begins, I have a free set of sub-plan mini-lessons that are ready to go!
 All have to do is print and leave them for your sub.
-If you’re already signed up for my free resource library, just go to the free resource library page and enter the password in your latest email.
-If not, click the button below!

 Need more help with emergency sub planning?
 Check out our Comprehensive Guide to Emergency Sub Plans here.
 Having trouble finding a sub?
 We know that the sub situation has been challenging this past year, so be sure to check out how to help subs prioritize YOUR classroom!